Rahway, New Jersey

 Rahway (/ˈrɔːweɪ/) is a city in southern Union County, in the U.S. state of New Jersey.
 A bedroom community of New York City, it is centrally located in the Rahway Valley region, in the New York metropolitan area.
 The city is 15 miles southwest of Manhattan and 5 miles west of Staten Island.

 Built on the navigable Rahway River, it was an industrial and artisanal craft city for much of its history.
-The city has increasingly reinvented itself in recent years as a diverse regional hub for the arts.
+The city has increasingly reinvented itself in recent years as a diverse regional hub for the arts and biological sciences, with a new global headquarters for Merck & Co.

-As of the 2020 United States census, the city's population was 29,556, an increase of 2,210 (+8.1%) from the 2010 census count of 27,346, which in turn reflected an increase of 846 (+3.2%) from the 26,500 counted in the 2000 census.
+As of the 2020 United States census, the city's population was 29,556, its highest decennial count ever and an increase of 2,210 (+8.1%) from the 27,346 recorded at the 2010 census, which in turn reflected an increase of 846 (+3.2%) from the 26,500 counted in the 2000 census.

 History

 Indigenous presence

-Rahway and the surrounding area were once the home of the Lenni Lenape Native Americans, and tradition states that the city was named after Rahwack (or Ra-wa-rah), a local tribal chief.
+Rahway and the surrounding area were once the home of the Lenape Native Americans, and tradition states that the city was named after Rahwack (or Ra-wa-rah), a local tribal chief.

 English colonization

 Formal European colonization began in 1664 with the purchase by the English from the Lenape of the Elizabethtown Tract, which encompassed lands from the mouth of the Raritan River and included all of present-day Union County as well as parts of Somerset, Middlesex, Morris and Essex counties.
 The early settlers of Elizabethtown and Woodbridge were the founders of Rahway which began as outlying acreage and plantations.
 The Seventeenth Century Clark House is one of the oldest buildings in the state.

-By the 18th century, Rahway consisted of four distinct communities: Upper Rahway, Bridge Town, or Lower Rahway, Leesville, and Milton.
+By the 18th century, Rahway consisted of four distinct communities: Upper Rahway, Bridge Town (or Lower Rahway), Leesville, and Milton.

 Revolutionary War and the Battle of Spanktown

 Rahway saw action during the American Revolutionary War because of its proximity to Staten Island, Elizabethtown and Perth Amboy.
 In January 1777, rebels were victorious against the British in the Battle of Spanktown, which resulted in the death of some 100 British troops.
 The battle was named this after Rahway's original name given to it by the first settlers, Spanktown, which is said to have been chosen "because an early settler publicly took his spouse across his knee and chastised her".
 Spanktown was mentioned in Revolutionary War military dispatches from January 5, 1777, through March 14, 1782.

-The Merchants' and Drovers' Tavern is located at the corner of St. Georges and Westfield Avenues.
+The Merchants and Drovers Tavern is located at the corner of St. Georges and Westfield Avenues.
 The earliest buildings at the site date to 1795 and the property remains one of Rahway's most prominent historical landmarks.
 George Washington visited Rahway during his travel to New York City prior to his presidential inauguration in 1789.
 A marker across the street from the tavern reads: